 Room 035, 038—Percussion

 Fall 2020: Students approved by the Office of the Provost for on-campus facilities usage will have access to practice rooms and on-campus instruments.
 Students will be contacted to schedule spaces and must review policies and procedures before full access is granted.

 Music Office Equipment

 There is a phone located in the basement of the Music Building for campus-only calls.
 Office equipment such as stapler, 3-hole punch, papercutter, etc., is available on the counter in the Music Office.
-Regarding music posters and notices for recitals (or other music events), feel free to utilize the bulletin boards across the hall from the Music Office and on the south end of the lockers.
+The bulletin boards across the hall from the Music Office and on the south end of the lockers can be used to post notices for recitals or other music events.
 Nothing should be taped to walls, glass entrance door surfaces, doors, or lockers.
 Use of the copy machine is for faculty and staff only.
 NO copying of music will be allowed that violates copyright.
 Copy machines are available in Collins Library for student use.

 All books on music, scores and recordings are in Collins Library on the mezzanine level.
 The librarians are there to help you with finding resources, interlibrary loans or other services related to your academic work.

 Use of any classroom or rehearsal room, at any time, during school hours, evenings or weekends, must be scheduled by the Music Office.
 It is strongly advised to make your reservations as far in advance as possible as rooms and space are limited.
 When you are finished with the room, please be sure to leave it the way you found it so it will be ready for the next class or user.
 All furniture is to be set up as it was before you used the room.

 To request use of the Concert Hall, at least three weeks in advance of your event, please contact the Concert Hall staff.
 Please consult the recitals page for information concerning the scheduling of required and non-required student recitals.